Conor Clifford: St Patrick's Athletic

 Clifford signed for St Patrick's Athletic on 2 July 2018.
 He made his debut for the club on 20 July 2018 in a 2–1 victory against former club Limerick.

 International career

-Clifford was an Republic of Ireland international under-17, under-19 and now is currently an under-21 international for Ireland.
+Clifford was a Republic of Ireland international under-17, under-19 and now is currently an under-21 international for Ireland.
 He made regular appearances for the under-19s scoring three times in ten appearances, going on to playing for the under-21s.
 On 10 August 2011, he was called up to the senior team for the friendly against Croatia and was an unused sub for the game.
 On 9 October 2012, he was called into the senior squad for their 2014 FIFA World Cup qualifier against Germany on 12 October.